patrickbwarren/inkscape-survex-export/README.md

 ```
 OSGB 1936 / British National Grid    EPSG:27700
 ```
-Note that it's the European Petroleum Survey Group (EPSG) number that really identifies this.
-The final georeferenced survey, here provided as `mossdale_ulsaj89.tiff` (gzipped GeoTIFF format) can be directly imported into a GIS platform such as [QGIS](http://www.qgis.org/ "QGIS website"), and superimposed on Google satellite imagery, or the Environment Agency LIDAR data, for example.
+It is the European Petroleum Survey Group (EPSG) number that really identifies this.
+The final georeferenced survey, here provided as `mossdale_ulsaj89.tiff` (GeoTIFF format) can be directly imported into a GIS platform such as [QGIS](http://www.qgis.org/ "QGIS website"), and superimposed on Google satellite imagery, or the Environment Agency LIDAR data, for example.

-The centreline data can be imported into a GIS platform by exporting to DXF from aven, make sure to select the "Full coordinates" option.
+The survex centreline data can be imported into a GIS platform by exporting to DXF from aven, making sure to select the "Full coordinates" option.
 The grid in this `.dxf` file can be removed by running the following GDAL command, in which infile and outfile can be the same:
 ```